BluemlJ/TDV/README.md

 The first step is to use the dim_red script to generate a csv file.
 This has the new dimensions dred1 and dred2 as first and second column and represents the data after using a dimensional reduction approach.

 After generating the new csv, we can set the hyperparameter and the correct path to this csv in process.py.

+Be careful with the parameters and their effects on the runtime.

 After this we can start this script.
 It will generate different visualizations while running and save them in images/.
-The results will be saved as csv file.
+The results will be saved as a csv file.
 The structure of this file is the following:

-Column 0: dred1
+Column 0: dred1;
-Column 1: dred2
+Column 1: dred2;
-Column 2: height
+Column 2: height;
-Column 3-n: Data
+Column 3-n: Data;...

-Be careful with the parameters and their effects on the runtime.

-The result.csv can be visualized with seperatly.
+The result.csv can be visualized seperatly.
 The logs can be found in logfile and logfil2.
 The first is detailed version for debugging.
 The size of this file not to underestimate.
-We did not save one here.
+We did not upload logfile here because his size.
 Logfile2 is far more an overview and a smaller version.

-The overall runtime of this approach is quite heavy so dont worry if it needs hours.
+The overall runtime of this approach is quite heavy so dont worry if it needs time.